ajcr/jinx/README.md

 ## Easily Customisable

-Everything is in Python.
+Jinx is written in reasonably-readable Python, so should be easy to navigate.
 Adding new primitives is easy.

 Update the `primitives.py` file with your new part of speech (e.g. a new verb such as `+::`).
 Write your implementation of this new part of speech in the relevant executor module (e.g. `verbs.py`) and then update the name-to-method mapping at the foot of that module.
 That's all that's needed.